BenSchwegmann/TwitchBot/README.md

       Axolotl
     </td>
     <td>
-      Returns an random picture of an axolotl and an random fact about them. <a href="https://axoltlapi.herokuapp.com/">[API]</a>
+      Returns an random picture of an axolotl and a random fact about them. <a href="https://axoltlapi.herokuapp.com/">[API]</a>
     </td>
   </thead>
   <thead>